Andrew Redfern

 Academicians do deep dives into genealogically relevant topics.
 Most genealogists don’t take advantage of this already-done FREELY accessible and available research located on non-genealogical platforms – we should!
 Whether it’s digitized books, scholarly articles, theses/dissertations, datasets, and more, we benefit from the in-depth research done by non-genealogists into topics relevant to our research.
 Let’s explore a sampling of these “nerdy” platforms (with examples from the US, Canada, and UK) that we frequently ignore!

-[Type: On Demand | Level: Intermediate]
+[Category: On Demand | Level: Intermediate]

 Follow our Blog | Subscribe to our eNews | Check the Conference Site